Processing

 Contentment

-We will gather on this site to confess our idolatrous materialism and pray for a spirit of contentment and generosity.
+We gather on this site to confess our idolatrous materialism and pray for a spirit of contentment and generosity.

 Read More